-Push " \wedge " or " \vee " side of the "SEEK/TRACK" button until the number of the track you want to listen to appears on the display.
+Push " \land " or " \lor " side of the "SEEK/ TRACK" button until the number of the track you want to listen to appears on the display.
 If you want to return to the beginning of the current track, quickly push the down side of the button one time.